Pranav-Khullar/sortingVisualizer/README.md

 # Sorting_Visualizer

-This project is a Web Visualization tool for sorting algorithms.
+A web application for visualization of various sorting algorithms